Hiwonder-docs/ROSOrin/source/docs/5_Mapping_&_Navigation_Course.md

 #### 5.2.2.4 Costmap

 Whether it’s a 2D or 3D SLAM map generated by Lidar or depth cameras, it cannot be directly used for navigation.
 The map must be converted into a costmap for practical navigation.
 ROS costmaps typically use a grid format.
 In a grid map, each cell occupies one byte (8 bits), with values ranging from 0 to 255.
-For navigation purposes, we only need three values for each cell:
+For navigation purposes, only three values are needed for each cell:
 Occupied: The space is occupied (obstacle detected).
 Free: The space is free (no obstacle).
 Unknown: The space is unknown.